Trying to Inscribe Hikone Castle on World Heritage List

 1615 Siege of Osaka (Summer Campaign)

-1871 With the Edo period having ended a few years earlier, the Port of Hikone ceases to exist.
+1871 With the Edo period having ended a few years earlier, the Domain of Hikone ceases to exist.

 1944 Hikone Castle is donated to Hikone City.